feross/cs253.stanford.edu/src/pages/index.md

 ### [Assignment 2 – Oh What a Tangled Web We Weave 🕸](assign2)

-- Assigned: Friday, October 25
+- Assigned: Saturday, October 26
-- Due: Friday, November 1 at 5:00pm
+- Due: Tuesday, November 5 at 5:00pm

 ### Assignment 3 – TBD